-WAIT-Wait (input, active Low). \overline{WAIT} indicated to the MPU that the addressed memory or I/O devices are not ready for a data transfer.
+WAIT.
+Wait (input, active Low).
+WAIT indicated to the MPU that the addressed memory or I/O devices are not ready for a data transfer.
 This input is sampled on the falling edge of T2 (and subsequent wait states).
-If the input is sampled Low, then the additional wait states are inserted until the \overline{WAIT} input is sampled high, at which time execution continues.
+If the input is sampled Low, then the additional wait states are inserted until the WAIT input is sampled high, at which time execution continues.

-WR-WRITE (output, active Low, 3-state). \overline{WR} indicated that the CPU data bus holds valid data to be stored at the addressed I/O or memory location.
+WR.
+WRITE (output, active Low, 3-state).
+WR indicated that the CPU data bus holds valid data to be stored at the addressed I/O or memory location.

-XTAL-Crystal (input, active High).
+XTAL.
+Crystal (input, active High).
 Crystal oscillator connection.
-This pin must be left open if an external clock is used instead of a crystal.
-The oscillator input is not a TTL level (see DC Characteristics on page 21).
-Several pins are used for different conditions, depending on the circumstance.
+This pin should be left open if an external clock is used instead of a crystal.
+The oscillator input is not a TTL level (see DC Characteristics).
+Several pins are used for different conditions, depending on WWW.100Y.COM the circumstance.